ruixing76/alta2023/_pages/program/tutorials.md

 sidebar:
     nav: program
 ---
+The following speakers have graciously agreed to give a tutorial at ALTA 2023:
+- Mike Conway
+- Vlada Rozova
+- Wendy Chapman

-The tutorial speakers for ALTA 2023 will be announced soon.
+More details about the tutorial for ALTA 2023 will be announced soon.

 <!-- ## Tutorial Schedule